marmelab/coPostgresQuery/README.md

 ```

 On the second call it takes the query parameters and returns an object of the form `{ sql, parameters }`,

-with the sql containing named parameter, and parameters having been sanitized based on the configuration.
+- sql: the sql string that may contain named parameters
+- parameters: the sanitized named parameters and their values.

 For example:

 ```js